 The student (and one parent of a dependent student) must request an FSA ID prior to completing the required FAFSA form.
 The online site to do this is studentaid.gov

-The FAFSA is available in mid-December of your senior year in high school and can be submitted after January 1.
+The FAFSA is available in October of your senior year in high school and can be submitted after October 1.
 Gannon’s FAFSA code is 003266.
 Include this code on your FAFSA to have your information sent directly to us.
 The recommended filing date for the FAFSA is no later than March 15 of the year you plan to enroll at Gannon.
 For Pennsylvania residents, the deadline for the Pennsylvania State Grant is May 1 of the year you plan to enroll.

 While eligibility for a student loan may be indicated on an award letter, securing those funds still requires the completion of a Master Promissory Note.
-Your federal PIN is your electronic signature for the MPN.
+Your federal FSA ID is your electronic signature for the MPN.
 We recommend you submit the MPN by May 15 of the year you plan to enroll at Gannon.

 Students obtaining a Federal Student Loan are required to complete entrance counseling.

 Carefully review any communication you receive from our Financial Aid Office, the Federal Student Aid Programs, your state agency, and/or your lender.
 All requests for information should be returned promptly to the appropriate department or agency, or call the Financial Aid Office for assistance.